imarcaos/Curso-Desenvolvimento-Web/README.md

    - C388 - Order data with ORDER BY - ex.007
    - C389 - Limit the number of records with Limit&Offset- ex.008
    - C390 - Obtain unique data with Distinct- ex.009
+   - C391 - Introduction to the Where clause- ex.010